The Most Dangerous Words in a Relationship (A Therapist Explains Why They Matter)

 • “It makes sense that you’re feeling this way.”

-One More Word to Handle with Care: “No”
+One More Word to Handle Carefully: “No”

-• Use “I” instead of “you.”
+Use “I” instead of “you”

-• Name your own emotions without blaming.
+Name your emotions

 “I’m feeling overwhelmed right now” is very different from “You’re overwhelming me.”

-• Pause before reacting.
+Pause before reacting

 Next